pingcap/docs-cn/tools/dm/deployment.md

     # su - tidb
     ```

-    Create the SSH key for the `tidb` user account and hit the Enter key when `Enter passphrase` is prompted.
+    Create the SSH key for the `tidb` user account and hit the <kbd>Enter</kbd> key when `Enter passphrase` is prompted.
 After successful execution, the SSH private key file is `/home/tidb/.ssh/id_rsa`, and the SSH public key file is `/home/tidb/.ssh/id_rsa.pub`.

     ```
     $ ssh-keygen -t rsa